All Stories

 While she was undergoing the CNA training, Marroquin gained a new appreciation for the work of nursing assistants and the patients under their care.
 “I learned to have more respect for elderly people and for all CNAs.”

-Marroquin has her sights on advancing her career through more training programs such as the ones the Education Fund offers.
+Marroquin has her sights on advancing her career through more training programs, such as the ones the Education Fund offers.
 “I want to go for Licensed Vocational Nurse or a Registered Nurse,” she says.
 “I want to continue studying because now I’m confident I can do everything that I put my mind to.
 This (CNA course) gave me that confidence.”
+And by all accounts, Marroquin is a valued member of the care team.

 [1]https://lao.ca.gov/Publications/Report/3815